 Things to do in Hoi An

 - Go Shopping.
 Hoi An is the best place to buy souvenirs.
-Known for it’s paper lanterns, silk and jewellery shops, Hoi An is a shopping paradise!
+Known for its paper lanterns, silk and jewellery shops, shopping is one of the most popular things to do in Hoi An.

 - Get custom-made clothes.
 It’s common to have clothes made for you by experienced Tailors in Hoi An.
 It is really reasonable and I had several pieces created especially for me by Yaly Couture.